-As of December 31, 2022, and 2021, the fair values of the Company's cash, cash equivalents, short and long-term deposits, trade receivables, trade payables, long-term loan and restricted cash approximated the carrying values of these instruments presented in the Company's consolidated balance sheets because of their nature.
+As of December 31, 2023, and 2022, the fair values of the Company's cash, cash equivalents, short and long-term deposits, Restricted bank deposits, trade receivables, trade payables, long-term loan and restricted cash approximated the carrying values of these instruments presented in the Company's consolidated balance sheets because of their nature.

-r.
+q.
 Concentrations of credit risk

-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, and trade receivables.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, trade receivables and Restricted bank deposits.
 Cash and cash equivalents and restricted cash are placed with banks and financial institutions in the United States and Israel.